 As defined by the Cancer Support Community, a caregiver is anyone who provides physical, emotional, spiritual, financial, or logistical support to a loved one with a chronic, disabling or life-threatening illness.
 Many people in this situation do not immediately identify with the term “caregiver.”
 You may not believe that it fits you, especially if you feel that you’re “just doing what I’m supposed to do.”
 You may even believe that drawing attention to your own needs will somehow detract from the efforts to help your loved one.
 Being a caregiver is, however, an important role to recognize.
 It allows you to be an active participant and essential team member in the fight against your friend or loved one’s cancer.

-To learn more ways to help you cope with the challenges of your caregiver role please contact the Community Cancer Center social worker at 309.451.2217 who can guide you to resources that can help you and your loved one.The Community Cancer Center Library
+To learn more ways to help you cope with the challenges of your caregiver role please contact the Carle Cancer Institute Normal social worker at 309.451.2217 who can guide you to resources that can help you and your loved one.The Carle Cancer Institute Normal Library

 The Resource Center is open Monday through Friday from 7:30 a.m. to 5 p.m. and offers many services to both patients and caregivers.

 The Resource Center amenities include:

 Seating areas to read or rest while waiting for appointments and treatment.

 A small reference library of publications on cancer topics, coping and grief.

 A public computer station and printer.